comp.text.tex

 ) writes

-whenever the token can act as a parameter), the solution is easy:\futurefuturelet
+Then, is there any way that achieves the following imaginary command:In the special case where TK1 is a CS (more generally, whenever the token can act as a parameter), the solution is easy:\futurefuturelet

-CS-a CS-b TK1 TK2 TK3
+CS-a CS-b TK1 TK2 TK3 performs\let

 CS-a=

-TK2,
+TK2, performs\let

 CS-b=

-processes TK1, processes TK2, and then processes
+TK3, processes TK1, processes TK2, and then processes TK3.

-I haven't actually checked this, but barring typos it should work
+\def\futurefuturelet#1#2#3{\def\tempmacro{\afterassignment#3% \futurelet#2}\futurelet#1\tempmacro}%I haven't actually checked this, but barring typos it should work (unless CS-a is the name

 , or